rpm-software-management/dnf5/doc/misc/modularity.7.rst

 The copies are made any time a transaction is resolved and started.
 That includes RPM transactions as well as any ``dnf5 module <enable|disable|reset>`` operations.

-When the fail-safe data is used, DNF5 show such modules as part of @modulefailsafe repository.
+When the fail-safe data is used, DNF5 show such modules as part of @@modulefailsafe repository.

 Orphaned modular packages